roblaing/erlang-webapp-howto/unit1/README.md

    , cowboy
    ]},
 ```

+A thing that tripped me was if you run Erlang's REPL invoked by `erl` at a command line, it seems you can use any command
+in the libraries that OTP installs.
+Later in these tutorials I tried to use `http_uri:encode(URI)`, and found that while it worked
+from the REPL command line, calling it from my code caused my application to crash.
+The reason is it's part of the inets application which I only
+add to the above list in Unit 5.
+So nothing but the functions from applications you explicitly add to the applications list are
+available in your application, despite what tutorials running from a REPL command line may make you think.

 After adding some modules in Unit 2 and successfully using the run script to start and stop the server,
 I recalled OTP tutorials saying you need to add module names to a tuple in the application resource file